Mark of the Beast - Biblical References to a Physical Mark

 In addition to "writer", Strong's Concordance defines caphar as "to score with a mark as a tally or record... to inscribe, and also to enumerate... count... number..."
 The parallels with numbers and counting in Revelation 13:18 are obvious.
 Old Testament translations of caphar also include "tell," "declare," "speak," and "talk," which makes one think of Revelation 13:15.

 Another notable translation of caphar specific to the KJV is "penknife."
-Comparing this definition to the Verichip's syringe (called a cannula) doesn't require a far stretch of the imagination.
+Comparing this definition to a microchip's insertion syringe (called a cannula) doesn't require a far stretch of the imagination.

 Not surprisingly Caphar is also very close to the Hebrew Cphar which is defined as "a census" and "numbering."
 These definitions allude to King David's numbering of the Israelites.